Abstract

 Bing Han

-We test a new cross-sectional relation between expected stock return and idiosyncratic risk implied by the theory of limits to arbitrage.
-If idiosyncratic risk prevents arbitrageurs from offsetting the choices of irrational inventors and arbitrageurs find it more difficult to correct the mispricing of stocks with high idiosyncratic risk, then there should be a positive relation between expected return and expected idiosyncratic volatility for relatively undervalued stocks, but a negative relation for relatively overvalued stocks.
-We combine several well-known anomalies to measure a stock's relative mispricing.
-We confirm that average stock returns monotonically increase (decrease) with idiosyncratic risk for relatively undervalued (overvalued) stocks.
-Overall, our paper supports limits to arbitrage and idiosyncratic risk as an important arbitrage cost.
+We test a new cross-sectional relation between expected stock return and idiosyncratic risk implied by the theory of costly arbitrage.
+If arbitrageurs find it more difficult to correct the mispricing of stocks with high idiosyncratic risk, there should be a positive (negative) relation between expected return and idiosyncratic risk for undervalued (overvalued) stocks.
+We combine several well-known anomalies to measure stock mispricing and proxy stock idiosyncratic risk using an exponential GARCH model for stock returns.
+We confirm that average stock returns monotonically increase (decrease) with idiosyncratic risk for undervalued (overvalued) stocks.
+Overall, our results support the importance of idiosyncratic risk as an arbitrage cost.

 Suggested Citation